QueueClassic/queue_classic/readme.md

 Another method to customize a worker would be to have a method called before or after the actual queued process runs.
 Note while the example uses logging, a more common use would be to tie it into a relationship with an object in a rails model in order to instrument it and manage/monitor the queue via rails.
+If the before_call returns false, then the call will not run.

 ```ruby
 require "queue_classic"